-The following Top Reader Voted IEM & Earphone scores are assigned by the readers, (Score) and apply only to all reviews were a slider voting system exists.
-This list includes both the top 30 custom and universal type monitors.
+The following Top Reader Voted IEM & Earphone scores are assigned by the readers, (Score) and apply only to all reviews before this calendar year and where a slider voting system exists.
+This list includes the top 30 universal type monitors only.

-These lists are not to be confused with our forthcoming Editorial scoring lists which are the top gear as reviewed and scored by our review team.
-Those lists will form the basis of our Awards at the end of the year.
-Once the year is completed the Editorial scores will be deleted and the ‘annual top lists’ will start over again.
+These lists are not to be confused with our Award Scores which are the top gear as reviewed and scored by our review team in the calendar year.
+Those scores will form the basis of our Awards at the end of the year.
+Once the year is completed the Award scores will be deleted and the ‘annual awards race’ will start over again.

 The Odin is a technical beast bar none with masterful levels of control from the dual subwoofer configuration right up to that nuanced treble tuning.
 Nothing is overdone, even those forward upper mids are beautifully tempered by a coherent treble tuning.

 The U18s is one of the most balanced offerings I have heard to date from 64 Audio.
 Nothing feels out of whack with a tuning that is effortlessly smooth, non-fatiguing yet every bit as resolving as the original A18t.

 I honestly cannot pick any holes in the Sultan's performance, at least from a personal perspective.
 It is a vivid and exciting blend of different driver timbres that tease out some excellent power, clarity, and above-average headroom.
 If you are sitting on the Savant II wondering where to go to next then this is it.

 The sound is smoother, more coherent with a better mids presence.
 The timbre is more natural to my ear and sweeter sounding for vocals and instrumental notes.
 This is a clever tuning with less of an apparent traditional hybrid driver separation from the lows to the highs.